NazCodeland/Saigon/README.md

 ## Challenges

-1. **Contact Form Implementation:** Implementing a functional contact form was a significant challenge.
-Initially I tried, `Nodemailer`, a Node.js package, but found it wasn't supported in the Cloudflare Workers environment.
-I then switched to `fabform.io`, but found limitations such as the inability to customize the **from** part of the email and handle post-submission behaviour.
-Eventually, I discovered that SendGrid provides `RESTful APIs`, which are universally compatible and can be used in any environment that supports HTTP requests.
-This was the solution I implemented.
+1. **Contact Form Implementation:**
+   Implementing a functional contact form was a significant challenge.
+   - **First Attempt:** I initially tried `Nodemailer`, a Node.js package, for implementing the contact form.
+   - **Issue:** `Nodemailer` wasn't supported in the Cloudflare Workers environment.
+   - **Second Attempt:** I then switched to `fabform.io`.
+   - **Issue:** Encountered limitations such as the inability to customize the **from** part of the email and handle post-submission behaviour.

-4. **Platform Considerations:** While Nodemailer does work on Vercel, I chose not to use this option because the main site was already being hosted on Cloudflare Pages.

-5. **Newsletter Implementation:** I set up a newsletter for the website using Brevo.com.
-However, the client later decided against this feature, as they infrequently send out emails to clients.
+   - **Final Solution:** Discovered that SendGrid provides `RESTful APIs`, which are universally compatible since they use HTTP.
+This made them a viable solution for the Cloudflare Workers environment.

    ### Takeaways
-      - Through these iterations, I learned the importance of understanding the environment in which your code will run and ensuring compatibility between your chosen technologies.
-This project was a valuable learning experience.
+      - **Platform considerations:** I learned the importance of understanding the environment in which your code will run and ensuring compatibility between your chosen technologies.
+I have now made this process an early item in my development checklist.

-   ### New Learnings
+## New Learnings
-      - **Cloudflare Pages and Workers**: Gained experience working with Cloudflare's hosting and serverless platform.
+   - **Cloudflare Pages and Workers:** Gained further experience working with Cloudflare as a hosting platform and Cloudflare's serverless Workers environment.

+   - **Working with SendGrid:** Explored SendGrid's `RESTful APIs` and dashboard for the first time.

    - **Newsletter Form with Brevo.com**: Learned how to set up a newsletter form using Brevo.com.

    - **Using Nodemailer**: Acquired skills in using Nodemailer, a Node.js package for sending emails.